2026 Top Rated Chicago DUI Lawyer

 Chicago DUI With Injury Lawyer

 A DUI charge involving injury changes the entire complexion of an Illinois case.
 What might have been a misdemeanor first-offense DUI becomes aggravated DUI, a felony, with mandatory minimums and prison exposure that cannot be ignored.
-If you have been arrested for DUI with injury in Chicago or anywhere in Cook County, call (888) 828-2305 now for a free 24/7 consultation with a Chicago DUI lawyer.
 Time is the enemy in these cases.
 Every hour that passes is an hour the evidence ages.

 What Counts as DUI With Injury Under Illinois Law